 John Z. Ayanian, M.D., M.P.P., is the inaugural director of the Institute for Healthcare Policy and Innovation (IHPI) — one of the world's largest groups of health care and health policy researchers, involving more than 400 experts from across the University of Michigan and partner organizations.

-He also serves as a professor of internal medicine in the U-M Medical School, professor of health management and policy in the School of Public Health, and professor of public policy in the Gerald R. Ford School of Public Policy.
+He is the Alice Hamilton Collegiate Professor of Medicine and also serves as a professor of internal medicine in the U-M Medical School, professor of health management and policy in the School of Public Health, and professor of public policy in the Gerald R. Ford School of Public Policy.

 At the U-M, Dr. Ayanian leads an institute whose members, like him, mine vast quantities of health care data to assess the impact of policy, payment and practice changes on patients' health.
 From diabetes, cancer and heart disease to mental health, children's health and hospital care, IHPI members study issues related to a broad range of conditions.